KatePaulauskas/body-fat-percent-calculator/README.md

 The integration of these components forms the foundation of the application's functionality, from data entry to result calculation, guaranteeing data integrity and a seamless user experience.

-### Data Storage

-User's data and calculated results are stored in a Google Sheets document, organised into two worksheets: 'measurements' and 'results'.
-This allows to segregate different types of data while ensuring they remain accessible and manageable.
-The docu,emt can be accessed [here](https://docs.google.com/spreadsheets/d/1wtBIdRfhVgiLtt7POK6Ok7haC94J2Ui8iBBVCPcYop4/edit#gid=0).

-- **Measurements Worksheet.** This worksheet is dedicated to storing raw user inputs.
-Each entry includes the date of measurement, user name, gender, age, weight, and the specific skinfold measurements.
-By collecting this data, the application lays the groundwork for the following body composition calculation and analysis.
-The design of this worksheet facilitates the tracking of individual progress over time, as users can input new measurements and compare them against their historical data.

-- **Results Worksheet.** After processing the user's measurements, the calculated results – body fat percentage, body fat mass, lean body mass – are stored in the 'results' worksheet.
-This separation of raw data from calculated results simplifies data analysis and allows for a clear overview of the user's body composition trends over time.

-- **Data Privacy and Security.** Utilising Google Sheets for data storage ensures user data is protected against unauthorised access.

-- **Ease of Management.** By storing data in Google Sheets, the application enables easy data management, analysis, and sharing capabilities.

 ### Python Packages Used

 - `gspread`: Enables the application to interact with Google Sheets, facilitating the storage and retrieval of user data and calculated results.
 This package is crucial for the application’s data storage model, providing a bridge between the Python application and Google's cloud storage.